Ivy Ross

-Ivy Ross (born 1955) is an American business executive, designer, and Chief Design Officer for Consumer Devices at Google.
+Ivy Ross (born 1955) is an American business executive, designer, and the Chief Design Officer for Consumer Devices at Google.
 She has worked at Google since May 2014; prior to being appointed Chief Design Officer, she led the Google Glass team at Google X.

 Ross's metal work in jewelry design is in the permanent collections of 12 international museums, including the Smithsonian in Washington D.C.
-One of few recognized fine artists to successfully cross over into the business world, Ross is also a keynote speaker and a member of several boards, and has been hailed as a “creative visionary” by the art world.
+Ross has crossed into the business world and is a keynote speaker, a member of several boards, and has been called a “creative visionary”.

 In February 2019 she was named one of the 15 Most Powerful Women at Google by Business Insider.
 In July 2019 she was named #9 on Fast Company's 100 Most Creative People in Business.
 Ivy is the co-author of the New York Times bestselling book Your Brain on Art: How the Arts Transform Us with Susan Huganir Magsamen.
 This book shares the science behind humanities birthright - to make and behold art and its power to amplify physical and mental health, learning and build stronger communities.